Best Fixed Deposit Malaysia 2026: Highest FD Rates (Updated Monthly)

 Verdict — Best Fixed Deposit in Malaysia Right Now

-Best overall (RM 1,000 min, April 2026): CIMB TIA-i Campaign at 3.70% for 12 months is the highest accessible rate with a low minimum deposit.
-Expires 30 April 2026 — act this month.
+Best overall (RM 1,000 min, May 2026): AmBank eFD at 3.65% for 12 months.
+Highest accessible rate post-Raya with a low minimum, PIDM-protected, FPX-funded from any Malaysian bank.
+Closes 31 May 2026 — act this month.

 Best board rate (no promo needed): Agrobank FRIA-i at 3.20% for 12M is the highest standing board rate among all Malaysian banks — no promotional conditions, no "new funds" requirement.
 Islamic only, government-linked.